computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event/docs/curricula/swarthmore/index.md

   - Group 3: CPSC 040, CPSC 056, CPSC 063, CPSC 065, CPSC 066, CPSC 068, CPSC 071, CPSC 073 or CPSC 081.

 * One CPSC course numbered above CPSC 035 that is different from the choices in part (c) above.
 Excludes courses that earn less than 1 credit.
 * One MATH course at the level of MATH 027 or above.
 Discrete Math is recommended.
 Students may satisfy this requirement with STAT 021.
-Students who place out of this credit should contact the Computer Science department chair.
-CPSC 046/MATH 046 may not be used to satisfy the Math requirement.

 ### Co-curricular program(s)